Contact Us

 Our Goal & Vision

-Our goal is to work together to build a safe, respectful and nurturing environment focused on maximising each child’s sense of wellbeing and acquisition of skills for life and learning (Belonging, Being and Becoming).
+Goal: To work together to build a safe, respectful, inclusive and nurturing environment focused on maximising each child’s sense of wellbeing, agency, and acquisition of skills for life and learning through intentional and spontaneous experiences (Belonging, Being and Becoming).

 Our Statement of Philosophy